IBM/autopilot/README.md

 **5. Fix nginx.conf file if necessary**

 If you are running into problems regarding OpenShift permissions or connecting to the prod environment's Autopilot and Kubernetes services, please take a look at our nginx.conf file in the app directory as this configures the NGINX server which runs the dashboard app.

+If you are trying to run a podman image of the dashboard locally, you will have to remove some components of the nginx.conf, specifically the location /autopilot and location /kubernetes parts.

 ## UI